Diffusion Models as Stochastic Quantization in Lattice Field Theory: Diffusion Models for Lattice Scalar Fields

 \subsection{Configuration Generation and Model Setups}

-To implement the diffusion model, we first prepare field configurations of the scalar $\phi^4$-theory in $d=2$ dimensions on a $32 \times 32$ lattice, at fixed $\lambda = 0.022$, as defined above.
+To implement the DM, we first prepare field configurations of the scalar $\phi^4$-theory in $d=2$ dimensions on a $32 \times 32$ lattice, at fixed $\lambda = 0.022$, as defined above.
 To evaluate the performance of the model, we generated 5120 samples for training and 1024 samples for testing in the broken and symmetric phases at $\kappa = 0.5$ and $\kappa = 0.21$ respectively.
 The reason to choose these specific paramter values is that at $\lambda = 0.022$ the phase transition occurs at approximately $\kappa_c \simeq 0.239$, as derived from Eq.~\eqref{eq:kc}.

 \textbf{Hybrid Monte Carlo set-up.} In order to prepare the dataset, we employ the Monte Carlo Markov Chain (MCMC) approach.
 The classical Metropolis-Hastings algorithm for local updating often suffers from long autocorrelation times, so we instead opt for the hybrid Monte Carlo (HMC) method.
 By incorporating classical Hamiltonian equations of motion~\cite{neal2011mcmc}, the HMC method improves the performance of the MCMC and allows larger steps to be taken while maintaining acceptable acceptance rates.
-In our setup with the selected set of action parameters on a 2-dimensional $32 \times 32$ lattice, the HMC algorithm includes a 100-step burn-in loop to conduct HMC updates.
-For each chain, we employ 64 pre-equilibrium steps, and use the subsequent 64-step updates to generate a configuration.
+In our setup, using a chosen set of action parameters, we prepare a 2-dimensional lattice of size $32 \times 32$.
+For each trajectory in the HMC, we initiate with a "100-trajectory burn-in sequence" for thermalization.
+Following this, after 64 additional trajectories, we select the outcome of the final trajectory update as a configuration.
+Each trajectory utilizes a well-established HMC integrator such as the leapfrog, with a certain stepsize $\Delta t$.
+The total length of each trajectory is determined by $\tau = n_\text{step} \times \Delta t$, with $n_\text{step}$ representing the number of times the integrator is applied within a single HMC trajectory (commonly set so that $\tau = 1$).
+Each configuration in the training dataset originates from one different Markov chain.